cvanhasselt/GeoDE/README.md

 as a rock but also elegant and pretty.
 The name is also, conveniently, a good acronym for Geographice Data Engine.

+This is also the first time I've used Git, so anyone who wanders by and sees this, please be kind.

 ## Background:

 The ISO-3166 specification has two different codes, alpha-2 and alpha-3, that are routinely used to